jzy521/marketplace/README.md

 # marketplace
 Thank you for taking time to review my code.
-I made two videos for demo.
-Please make sure watch the video.
+I made two videos for the demo.
+Please make sure watch them.
 I put them on google drive, it is safe to download:

 https://drive.google.com/open?id=1WM9a_J25jUxwnW9ITyWApmYEaNdRB5Qe
 1 first video forcus on system setup and architecture